Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Data

 \subsection{\Abacus HOD mock catalogues}

 We employ the suite of 25 base-\LCDM\ \Abacus N-body simulations \citep{Maksimova2021, Garrison2019, Garrison2021} to test HOD-dependent effects.
-These high-precision simulations are constructed with $6912^3$ DM particles with cosmology according to the mean estimates of the \emph{Planck} 2018 TT,TE,EE+lowE+lensing posterior: $\omega_\mathrm{cdm} = 0.1200$, $\omega_\mathrm{b} = 0.02237$, $\sigma_8 = 0.811355$, $n_s = 0.9649$, $h = 0.6736$, $w_0 = -1$, $w_a = 0$ and a single $0.06$ eV massive neutrino \citep{Planck2018}.
-Each single cubic box realisation has a volume of $(2\Gpch)^3$ which we refer to as V1.
+These high-precision simulations are constructed by evolving $6912^3$ DM particles in a cubic box of volume $(2\Gpch)^3$.
+In what follows, we refer to this volume as `V1'.
+The simulations are generated using a cosmology according to the mean estimates of the \emph{Planck} 2018 TT,TE,EE+lowE+lensing posterior: $\omega_\mathrm{cdm} = 0.1200$, $\omega_\mathrm{b} = 0.02237$, $\sigma_8 = 0.811355$, $n_s = 0.9649$, $h = 0.6736$, $w_0 = -1$, $w_a = 0$ and a single $0.06$ eV massive neutrino \citep{Planck2018}.
 Halos are identified with the \textsc{compaso} algorithm \citep{Hadzhiyska2022} at a redshift snapshot of interest and populated with the HOD models outlined in \cref{sec:galaxy-halo}.
 Snapshots are selected at $z=$ 0.2, 0.8 and 1.4 for the BGS, LRG and QSO samples, respectively.
 For the ELG sample, two different snapshots are explored.
 The six HMQ$^{(3\sigma)}_i$ models based on \texttt{AbacusHOD} are used to populate a snapshot at $z=0.8$ and all other models at $z=1.1$.
 This leads to 200 mocks for LRG, 525 mocks for ELG, 100 mocks for QSO and 11 mocks for BGS (only mocks derived from a single \Abacus realisation are available for BGS).